MiahDrao97/iter_z/README.md

 ### `count()`
 Count the number of elements in your iterator with or without a filter.
-This differs from `len()` because it will count the exact number of remaining elements with all transformations applied.

 The filter context is like the one in `where()`: It must define the method `fn filter(@TypeOf(filter_context), T) bool`.
 It does not need to be a pointer since it's not being stored as a member of a structure.